 Prevention of Human Trafficking for Social Workers

-2. Investigate common factors across all forms of modern slavery.
+2. Conclude three common factors across all forms of modern slavery.

-3. Examine what renders individuals vulnerable to exploitation.
+3. Consider what renders individuals vulnerable to exploitation.

 4. Define vacatur.